 How is a high court judge chosen?

-There are no qualifications for High Court judges other than that they must be under the compulsory retirement age of 70 (section 72 of the Constitution).
-It is usual for High Court judges to have had long and distinguished legal careers before they are appointed.
+There are no qualifications for High Court judges other than that they must be under the compulsory retirement age of 70 (which is a rule in section 72 of the Constitution).
+However, it is common for High Court judges to have had long and distinguished legal careers before they are appointed.

 The High Court of Australia